Go to AAD Home

 • Posters

-How should the screening room be set up?
+How should the skin cancer check room be set up?

 Each exam room should include a table or two chairs, exam gowns, latex gloves or hand sanitizer, and additional lighting, if needed.